- About UNK

 The Department of Biology at UNK provides a curriculum that is representative of today's world of biology.
-From algae to flowering plants, amoeba to vertebrates, and DNA to bacteria and viruses, the Department of Biology offers comprehensive majors with choices from among a General emphasis, a Health Science emphasis, or a Wildlife Biology emphasis.
+From algae to flowering plants, amoeba to vertebrates, and DNA to bacteria and viruses, the Department of Biology offers comprehensive majors with choices from a General emphasis, a Health Science emphasis, or a Wildlife Biology emphasis.
 A student can pursue a Biology Major with a minor in any other discipline, or get a Biology 7-12 Teaching Endorsement.
-UNK is the only school in Nebraska to offer a Molecular Biology Comprehensive Major or one can major in another discipline and earn a Biology Minor, an Environmental Science Minor, a Health Science Minor, or a Public Health Minor.
+UNK is the only school in Nebraska to offer a Molecular Biology Comprehensive Major or a student can major in another discipline and earn a Biology Minor, an Environmental Science Minor, a Health Science Minor, or a Public Health Minor.

 View catalog information about each major/minor or view the corresponding file (PDF file) below for more information:

 Degrees in Biology prepare students for a variety of health career fields (including medicine, dentistry, optometry, osteopathic medicine, podiatric medicine, pharmacy, physical therapy, chiropractic medicine, physician assistant, and veterinary medicine).
 Depending on the program, students may need only two years, three years, or a degree from UNK before admittance.
 Students who study biology continue to enjoy an excellent record of success in being accepted into these professional schools because of their fine academic preparation.
 Additional guidance for health science programs can be found on the Health Sciences page.